 Phone Calls & Phone Usage Policy

 Phone calls that inmates are allowed to make from jail are with a pre-paid phone card or account, or are collect calls .
-Calls made in jail are a lot more costly than phone calls made at home.
+Calls made in jail are a lot more expensive than phone calls made at home.
 Inmates are able to make phone calls, with restrictions on when you can make phone calls, how long you can talk, and how often you can make calls, but inmates should keep in mind that there are a limited number of phones, so all the inmates must share phone time.
 If you are under any sort of disciplinary procedure, your ability to use the phone might get reduced or forbidden completely.

 Phone Number: 731-423-6000